Best RAM for Ryzen 7 9800X3D in 2025: our top picks tested

 How we picked

-We picked the best RAM for 9800X3D by filtering through various options from different brands based on their price, clock speed, capacity, CAS latency, and the performance they displayed during our in-house testing.
+We picked the best RAM for 9800X3D by filtering through various options from different brands based on their price, clock speed, capacity, CAS latency, and the performance they displayed during our in-house testing in our testing lab.
 This gave us a list of memory kits that offered good performance and value for money and were compatible with the 9800X3D.

 Our top picks